tsgates/arch-wiki-markdown/wiki/Wacom_Tablet.md

      Wacom Bamboo 2FG 4x5 Finger touch	id: 13	type: TOUCH
      Wacom Bamboo 2FG 4x5 Finger pad 	id: 14	type: PAD

-You can also test it by opening Gimp or Xournal and checking the extended input devices section, or whatever tablet-related configuration is supported by the software of your choice.
+You can also test it by opening gimp or xournal and checking the extended input devices section, or whatever tablet-related configuration is supported by the software of your choice.